glasnt/talks/2019_05_PyConUS.podium/slides.md

 As a matter of numbers, there's on average about a 3 to 2 ratio of floss to wool mappings.

 ---

-## <br><BR><br> Floss → Wool ✓*
 ???

-so, we can, mostly, convert a floss thread to it's wool equiv.
-That's great.

-But we're working with computers.
-Pillow can get us RGB values --
+However, we're working with computers here.
+We can't use arbirary codes, we need RGB values. `

+--

+class: title
 ## DMC → RGB ??

 ???

-so how can we
+so how can we get the RGB values for FLOSS, OR for WOOL

 ---
 class: title
-# No official mapping exists
+# No DMC → RGB mapping exists.
 ### 'proprietary information'
 .footnotes[[thread-bare.com](https://www.thread-bare.com/2017/09/20/creating-cross-stitch-charts-with-consistent-colors)]
 ???